Longford based, nationwide supporthello@purpletree.ie1800 787 333

 Method 3: 8% of Hours Worked Calculate 8% of all hours worked in the leave year, capped at 4 working weeks.
 Part-time, irregular, or casual workers

 When calculating hours worked, you must include time spent on annual leave, certified sick leave, maternity leave, paternity leave, parental leave, parent’s leave, adoptive leave, force majeure leave, and the first 13 weeks of carer’s leave.
+Each of these family-leave types carries its own notice and record-keeping obligations; our guides to paternity leave employer mistakes and parental leave employer mistakes cover the errors that most often end up at the WRC.

 If an employee has worked for at least 8 months, they are entitled to an unbroken period of 2 weeks’ annual leave.